iamtheblackunicorn/unicornux/example/README.md

                 height: stdSpacer
               ),

-              /// This widget is the error widget from
+              /// This widget is the card widget from
               /// ../lib/src/card.dart.
               new UnicornCard(
                 backGroundColor: Color(0xFF000000),